“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 “I’m going for junior right now.
 I’m going to get him right now.”

 “Don’t let them kill him Reginald, please!
 You can’t let them hurt him anymore.
-He’s so scared.
-My baby!”
+He must be so scared!”

 It was then that Reginald heard a voice over a speaker.
 It was in French.
 Flight 10SS to Coldford City was now boarding.
 She was at the airport.